 With roughly a quarter million residents within the city proper, Anchorage is the largest and most densely populated spot in the state of Alaska.
 This city alone is home to nearly half of the state’s total population, and is a major source of commerce throughout the region.
 Anchorage is massive in area, and one of the largest cities in the country by area.
 Anchorage is home to an impressive array of wildlife, and there are several parks and preservations in the area.

 Despite an idyllic landscape, rich history and an abundance of local flora and fauna, Anchorage residents face a considerable struggle with depression and mental health issues.
-Here at TMS Center of Alaska by Achieve TMS, we aim to help alleviate this issue at our facility for TMS therapy in Anchorage, partnering with our other facilities in Alaska, to help residents get the treatment they need to lead happier lives.
+Here at TMS Center of Alaska by Achieve TMS, our local medical staff and providers aim to help alleviate this issue at our facility for TMS therapy in Anchorage, partnering with our other TMS facilities in Alaska, as well as experts from Harvard, to help residents get the treatment they need to lead happier lives.

 Established originally as a mining community in the early 20th century, Anchorage has become a major refueling station for much of the world’s air traffic, given its central proximity to about 90% of the world’s most populated areas, including Tokyo and New York.
 This makes it a busy town compared to the rest of the state.
 Despite being a lively community, wintry conditions and subzero temperatures for much of the year can exacerbate depression, making life harder for many in the region who struggle with mental illness and need to find a better way to live their lives.

-This is why Achieve TMS has established a center in Anchorage.
+This is why Achieve TMS has established a center in Anchorage at the Alaska Regional campus with medical providers local to the area.
 TMS therapy in Anchorage is usually covered by insurance for patients who have tried other therapeutic techniques and medication, and need an alternative.
 TMS, or Transcranial Magnetic Stimulation, involves the use of magnetic pulses to stimulate the portion of the brain responsible for mood regulation.
 Treatment lasts about 4-6 weeks, and can drastically eradicate depressive symptoms, causing a total remission in about half of all patients, and creating a noticeably positive effect in most others.

 Depression is a brain disorder, affecting mood and thinking.
 More than anything else, depression is characterized by prolonged bouts of extreme sadness.
 The causes for the condition include certain hereditary anomalies in how the brain processes neurotransmitters, certain environmental factors, and other underlying conditions including other mental and physical illnesses and physical illnesses.